danielbodnar/awesome-stars/README.md

 ## wasm

+- [ipvm-wg/homestar](https://github.com/ipvm-wg/homestar) - 💫 The IPVM reference implementation
+- [loopholelabs/scale-cli](https://github.com/loopholelabs/scale-cli) - The Scale CLI is the CLI application used to interact with Scale Functions
+- [loopholelabs/scale](https://github.com/loopholelabs/scale) - A framework for building high-performance plugin systems into any application, powered by WebAssembly.
 - [emattiza/template-wasmcloud](https://github.com/emattiza/template-wasmcloud) - A template for gitpod development w/ wasmcloud
 - [thangchung/webassembly-tour](https://github.com/thangchung/webassembly-tour) - ⚙️ Take you through a tour of WebAssembly (WASM targets on WASI) with wasmCloud, Krustlet, WAGI, etc. 🌟 Give it a star if you like it.
 - [vshymanskyy/awesome-wasm-tools](https://github.com/vshymanskyy/awesome-wasm-tools) - 😎 A curated list of awesome, language-agnostic WebAssembly tools